Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 public annotation class NewInterfaceDelegates
 ```

-Requirement 2 is filled by using the Global Accessor Function detailed in the appendix.
+Requirement 2 is filled by using the *Global Delegate Accessor Function* detailed in the appendix.
+When using this approach, the old syntax must stay.
+It is not possible to deprecate without making breaking changes.

 #### Pros
 * Doesn't add a new syntax/feature